 Email consent is different from SMS consent.
 In order to send text messages, with Mailchimp, you need to acquire specific SMS consent from your contacts.

 SMS phone number field

 In a Mailchimp audience, the SMS phone number field is specific to Mailchimp’s SMS Marketing, and it’s different from the phone number field.
 Use the SMS phone number field to import SMS contacts who have opted into your SMS marketing.
-If a subscribed contact doesn’t have a value in the SMS phone number field, you won’t be able to send them SMS messages.
+If a subscribed contact doesn’t have a value in the SMS phone number field, you won’t be able to send them marketing text messages.

 You can view the subscription status of your SMS contacts in the SMS Marketing column on the contact table for your audience.
 A SMS contact’s subscription status is also stored in their contact profile.

 The file import process has 3 steps.
 First, prepare a spreadsheet outside of Mailchimp of subscribed email contacts who opted in for your SMS marketing.
 Next, save your spreadsheet as a CSV or TXT file.
 Then, use our import tool to upload your file and update your subscribed email contacts with SMS marketing permission.
 The SMS phone number field and the email address field are required for SMS contacts.